craigatk/opentelemetry-gradle-plugin/README.md

 ## Changelog

+* 4.6.1
+  * Quiet noisy error logs when the OpenTelemetry export fails
 * 4.6.0
   * Adding support for passing trace environment variables to any task that implements ProcessForkOptions, not just Exec tasks
 * 4.5.0